wilsonmar/wilsonmar.github.io/_posts/2023-12-25-azure-key-vault.md

 <hr />

+<a name="SecretZero"></a>

-## Secret Zero Problem
+## The Secret Zero Problem

 Secrets may be stored safely in a central secrets management system, including Azure Key Vault, AWS Secrets Manager, HashiCorp Vault, etc.

 But how does a client get authenticated?

-That the "Secret Zero Problem" faced by all

-Different vendors have different solutions:
+Different vendors have different solutions to the "Secret Zero Problem":

    * HashiCorp's single-use Response Wrapping splits access to the master key so that one compromised location doesn’t expose the entire network.
    * Cloud vendors (Azure Key Vault, etc.) use a hardware security module for authorization.